mseminatore/TeslaJS/docs/DOCS.md

 <a name="setChargeLimit"></a>

 ## setChargeLimit(options, amt, callback) ⇒ <code>object</code>
-Set the charge limitNote: charging to 100% frequently is NOT recommended for long-term battery health!
+Set the charge limit.
+Note: charging to 100% frequently is NOT recommended for long-term battery health!

 **Kind**: global function
 **Returns**: <code>object</code> - result